 Always capitalize the first word in a quotation.
 This rule seems simple enough, but there are plenty of people who still don’t follow it.
 As a result, they end up with sentences that look like this: “the cat slept through the storm.”

 Not only is this incorrect, but it also makes your writing look sloppy.
+So if you have the word dying or even dying first in your quotation, you better capitalize them!

 5) The Pronoun “I”